By: Author John Cunningham. Published: 2019/02/02 at 7:17 am

 So, your Toro lawn mower won’t start?
 A dirty carburetor is the most common cause of a Toro lawn mower won’t start.
 Other possible reasons include the following:

 - Fuel Valve Off

 - Sticking Valves

 - Low Compression

-This guide will help you diagnose quickly why your Toro lawn mower won’t start, restart, or stops when hot.
-Toro uses several different engine manufactures – Briggs & Stratton, Kawasaki, Honda, and Toro engines.
+This guide will help you quickly diagnose why your Toro lawn mower won’t start, restart, or stops when hot.
+Toro uses several different engine manufacturers – Briggs & Stratton, Kawasaki, Honda, and Toro engines.

-This guide won’t cover each of these engine types, and so your engine may look different from the ones used here.
-The diagnostic and repair procedures will be very similar no matter which machine you have.
+This guide won’t cover each of these engine types, so your engine may look different from the ones used here.
+The diagnostic and repair procedures will be very similar regardless of your machine.

 If you have a pull cord problem, I wrote a complete guide to repair all the most common issues – “Pull cord troubleshooting.”

-Diagnosing a no-start Toro is pretty straightforward; carry out a few basic tests to eliminate ignition, fueling, and mechanical faults.
-Tests are not complex, but you’ll need to execute them correctly to avoid burning time or replacing parts needlessly.
+Diagnosing a no-start Toro is pretty straightforward: carry out a few basic tests to eliminate ignition, fueling, and mechanical faults.
+Tests are not complex, but you must execute them correctly to avoid burning time or replacing parts needlessly.

 This guide covers all the common causes of a no-start Toro pretty well.
 However, if you need more help, check out “Mower won’t start video.”
 It walks you through all the tests you’ll meet here in this post and includes a step-by-step guide to nailing your repair successfully.